webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 Configuration can be supplied via a configuration file, environment variables, or command line flags.
 You can choose to use any combination of these methods.
-To see all available configuration options, run `node --help`.
+To see all available configuration options, run `webmesh-node --help`.

 When using a configuration file, the file can be in TOML, YAML, or JSON format.
 It is first interpreted as a go-template with the following additional functions: